-Mr. Bronson is currently Principal and Chief Executive Officer of The Bronson Group, LLC, which provides financial and operational consulting services, and is a Managing Director and Strategic Advisor to Cowen & Co., a New York City based investment bank.
-He also serves on the boards of directors of Maxim Integrated Products, Inc., an analog semiconductor company, Jacobs Engineering Group Inc., a provider of technical, professional and construction services.
-Prior to his affiliation at Cowen & Co., from May 2011 to March 2014, he was affiliated with GCA Savvian, LLC, as an Advisory Director.
+Mr. Bronson is currently the Principal and Chief Executive Officer of The Bronson Group, LLC, which provides financial and operational consulting services.
+He also serves on the board of directors of Graph Audio, a private company engaged in the development of next generation audio technology, since December 2021.
+Mr. Bronson previously served on the board of directors of Maxim Integrated Products, Inc. for nearly 14 years, until it was acquired by Analog Devices in September 2021.
+In July 2021, he retired from his position as a Managing Director and Strategic Advisor to Cowen & Co., a New York City based investment bank, and in January 2021, he retired from his position on the board of directors of Jacobs Engineering Group Inc., a provider of technical, professional and construction services, where he served as Director for 17 years.
+From May 2011 to March 2014, he was affiliated with GCA Savvian, LLC, as an Advisory Director.
 From January 2009 to March 2010, Mr. Bronson served as the Chief Executive Officer of Silicon Valley Technology Corporation, a private company that provides technical services to the semiconductor and solar industries.
 Prior to that, from August 2007 to October 2008, Mr. Bronson served as President and Chief Operating Officer of Sanmina-SCI, a worldwide contract manufacturer, and also served on Sanmina-SCI's board of directors from August 2007 to January 2009.
 Prior to that, Mr. Bronson served as President and Co-Chief Executive Officer of FormFactor, Inc. from November 2004 to February 2007.
 Mr. Bronson also served as a senior executive at Applied Materials, Inc. from 1984 through 2004, including as the Chief Financial Officer from 1998 to 2004.
 Mr. Bronson holds a B.S. in accounting from Fairfield University and an M.B.A. in financial management from The University of Connecticut.